 An employee may be summarily dismissed if, after a fair investigation and disciplinary process, they are found guilty of serious misconduct.
 This is conduct that deeply impairs or is destructive of the relationship of trust and confidence.

-It is not necessary to have a specific clause in the employment agreement for a summary dismissal to be an option in the event of extreme serious misconduct.
+It is not necessary to have a specific clause in the employment agreement for a summary dismissal to be an option in the event of serious misconduct.
 If there is a clause, it will make the decision for a summarily dismissal more reasonable, provided the employer has followed proper process.

 Misconduct outside work